-Voluntarily Causing Hurt Under Section 321 Of The Penal Code
+What Is Voluntarily Causing Hurt Under Section 321?

-Common examples of Voluntarily Causing hurt include slapping, punching, and even spitting on someone intending to inflict pain or harm.
-These instances often lead to minor injuries, but they are sufficient for a case to be brought before a criminal Court.
+Common examples include slapping, punching, and even spitting on someone, intending to inflict pain or harm.
+These instances often result in minor injuries, but they are sufficient to bring a case before a criminal Court.

 Voluntarily Causing Grievous Hurt Under Section 322 Of The Penal Code